vascomfnunes/invidious/README.md

 On the results pages, you can use the `arrow keys` to navigate through the results, `spacebar` to select a video and `enter` to play the selected videos.
-You can select multiple videos and they will play in order.
+You can select multiple videos, and they will play in order.

 To load the next results page press `n`.
 Press `p` to load the previous one.